 If you want all the dry-hoppy goodness without the mess, then consider using hop oil or hop extract to dose your beer.
 This is used more commonly in commercial breweries because they’re able to yield more beer without losing it to hop sludge.

 If you want more information on hop oils and extracts, check out Scott Janish’s article here.

 Ask three homebrewers about dry hopping, and you’ll get four opinions.
 In his book How To Brew, John Palmer recommends dry hopping your homebrew with “3 to 5 days contact time.”

 In The Homebrewer’s Companion, Charlie Papazian says you can dry hop your beer at any time “during final 1 to 2 weeks before bottling or kegging.”

 Some folks have even conducted extensive first-hand experiments in search of the “perfect” dry-hopping time frame.

 But the right amount of time to dry hop your beer is really up to you.
 Your goals and your taste buds set the standard.

 It’s useful to remember that pellet and plug hops release their extract at different rates.
 Aroma compounds in pelletized hops are extracted in as little as a day or two, whereas whole cones can take a week or more.

-But longer extractions, especially with pellets, also increase the presence of compounds called polyphenols that can improve the shelf life—but also potentially ruin the flavor—of your beer.
+But longer extractions, especially with pellets, also increase the presence of compounds called polyphenols that can improve the shelf life and potentially ruin the flavor of your beer.